Grafftix/Cyber-Notes/README.md

 - where do I check to see if there are privilges assigned that shouldnt be?
 ### Linux
 *not going to differ between different distros as most of them are pretty similar but be aware that some commands will be slightly different*
-*we should be aware of how to patch kernel exploits such as PWNKit(CVE-2021-4034) or DirtyCow CVE-2016-5195.
+*we should be aware of how to patch kernel exploits such as PWNKit(CVE-2021-4034) or DirtyCow CVE-2016-5195.*

 #### Iptables
+*the firewall equivlent for linux systems, sometimes UFW is also used instead*
 #### File Permissions
 - Risky SUID set
 - Risky Capabilities Set